Sharing Services Global Corpor - GuruFocus.com

-"Our goal with PerX is to give brand partners and our customers a product with potent, natural appetite-control ingredients that can assist in activating your metabolism and providing energy throughout the day," Thatch added.
-"We are excited to launch this new product category, which addresses the current needs of consumers."
+"The pursuit of exceptional health is central to everything we do here," said John "JT" Thatch, CEO of SHRG.
+"We know that gut health is foundational to overall wellness, so developing a product as powerful as Probio8 means our customers have the greatest possible advantage when it comes to achieving their personal health goals."

+"We've never been content to rest on the success of our existing products alone," continued Thatch.
+"We're committed to always expanding and improving what we do.
+Probio8 is a great example of how, even with our best products, we're always looking for opportunities to innovate and to serve our customers better."

-A 30-day supply of PerX is available for purchase, along with The Happy Co.'s full line of nutritional supplements, at TheHappyCo.com via the company's network of independent brand partners.
+Probio8 is gluten-free, sugar-free and vegan.
+A 30-day supply is available for purchase now, along with The Happy Co.'s full line of nutritional supplements, at TheHappyCo.com via the company's network of independent brand partners.

 For more information, visit www.thehappyco.com.